 The offer of connection will include the Technical Approvals and conditions applying to the connection.

-On completion of any work required following the DIA, the above Steps 1-3 will apply as relevant.

 Step 4

 Within 60 Business Days of the Licensed Provider's receipt of the connection offer from Scottish Water the Licensed Provider will either (i) accept the offer, or (ii) reject the offer, If the Licensed Provider does not accept the connection offer within 60 Business Days, then the offer is deemed withdrawn and the use of this Process 2 ends.